lookon-fashion/sahara-ai-auto/README.md

 npm start
 ```

-2. Select "Farm" option to start the automation process
+2. Select any needed option to start

 ## 🔒 Security

-- Never share your API keys
-- Keep your private keys and sensitive data secure
 - Use reliable proxies to prevent IP bans

 ## 📌 Notes

-- Make sure to check the console output for any errors or warnings
+- With 30% chance script will use dev's ref code!
 - The script creates logs in the `logs` directory

 ## ⚖️ Disclaimer